SutheeDev/The-Bloc-Camp/README.md

 - No standalone "Edit Show" link on the sidebar or dropdown menu; it appears dynamically only when the admin is on the Edit Show page to avoid confusion.
 - Delete button allows administrators to remove events from the database.
 - Please refer to the Create Show page for a comprehensive form input guide on the Edit Show.

+#### Create Show

+The Create Show page provides a comprehensive set of form inputs for administrators to construct an event.
+These fields include:

+1. Artist
+   - Specify the name of the artist, band, event, or show.
+   - This field is required; an error message will display if omitted.